OttieOtter

 Manitou Springs

-After lunch, we walked the streets of Manitou Springs and visited some of the local shops.
-On our way back to Cheyenne Mountain, we paid a visit to Pike's Peak Outfitters (the one across the street from the brewery) to get information on guided fly fishing trips.
-We couldn't fit one in on this trip, but this is something that will definitely be on our next trip's agenda!
+After lunch, we visited some of the local shops in Manitou Springs.
+On our way back to Cheyenne Mountain, we stopped at Pike's Peak Outfitters (the one across the street from the brewery) to get information on guided fly fishing trips.
+We couldn't fit one in on this trip, but someday we will.

 Wednesday (First Day of Fall)